Understanding the National Health Insurance (NHI) Bill

 We are supportive of structural change that assists in strengthening and improving the healthcare system for all South Africans, and we are committed to assisting where we can in building it, and making it workable and sustainable, seeking to ultimately strengthen both the public and private healthcare systems for all South Africans.

-While the NHI is a huge, complex and multi-decade initiative and a considerable amount of effort is needed to make it workable, in this brief note, we review some of the key issues arising from the NHI Bill and then look at the NHI policy process going forward.
+While the NHI is a huge, complex and multi-decade initiative and a considerable amount of effort is needed to make it workable, in this brief note, we review some of the key issues arising from the NHI Act and then look at the NHI policy process going forward.

 The role of medical schemes once the NHI is implemented

 A central issue is the future role of private healthcare and medical schemes once the NHI is implemented.
-The NHI Bill states that when the NHI is 'fully implemented", medical schemes will not be able to provide cover for services that are paid for by the NHI.
+The NHI Act states that when the NHI is 'fully implemented", medical schemes will not be able to provide cover for services that are paid for by the NHI.

 Our strong view is that limiting the role of medical schemes would be counterproductive to the NHI because there are simply insufficient resources to meet the needs of all South Africans.
 Limiting people from purchasing the medical scheme coverage they seek will seriously curtail the healthcare they expect and demand.
 It poses the risks of eroding sentiment, and of denuding the country of critically needed skills, and is impacting negatively on local and international investor sentiment and business confidence.